rust-lang/style-team/guide/expressions.md

 If the function call is not *small*, it would otherwise over-run the max width, or any argument or the callee is multi-line, then the call should be formatted across multiple lines.
-In this case, each argument should be on it's own block- indented line, there should be a newline after the opening parenthesis and before the closing parenthesis, and there should be a trailing comma.
+In this case, each argument should be on its own block-indented line, there should be a newline after the opening parenthesis and before the closing parenthesis, and there should be a trailing comma.
 E.g.,

 ```rust
 a_function_call(